SAP-archive/teched2021-INT160/exercises/exercise2/README.md

 # Exercise 2 - RPA Challenge Automations

-In this exercise, we will create the automations that will allow you to run the RPA challenge either successfully or with error to allow you experiment the Cold debugging feature.
+In this exercise, you will create the automations that will allow you to run the RPA challenge either successfully or with error.

 ## Exercise 2.1 First Automation